East Rail line: Pre-electrification era

-Opening of Chinese section

-After the "Chinese Section" was completed, through train service became available to Canton, through Sham Chun (now Shenzhen).
+After the "Chinese Section" was completed, through train service to Canton through Sham Chun (now Shenzhen) became available.
 Lo Wu station also serves as a border crossing, with a bridge across the Sham Chun River, the natural border between Hong Kong and Mainland China.
 Trains had to stop at Lo Wu station after Communist China closed the border and suspended the through train service in 1949.

 The line was generally single track, with a passing loop at each station.

-Closing of Sha Tau Kok Branch

-The line was originally built with narrow gauge tracks, but just before opening standard gauge track was laid and the original tracks were used to build a branch line, the Sha Tau Kok Railway from Fanling to Sha Tau Kok.
+It was originally built with narrow gauge tracks, but just before opening standard gauge track was laid and the original tracks were used to build a branch line, the Sha Tau Kok Railway from Fanling to Sha Tau Kok.
 This branch was unsuccessful and closed on 1 April 1928 following the opening of a road that ran parallel to the tracks.

-Post-1930s

 Through the years, more stations were added to the line.
 Sheung Shui station was opened in the 1930s, and Ma Liu Shui (now University) station opened in 1955.

 The KCR engines were powered by steam engines before the 1950s.
 There were 20 engines.
 However, diesel engines were purchased starting from 1950, with the first one with number 51.
 Steam engines then disappeared from KCR.

-Change of terminus

 The development of the towns along the line began to grow immensely during the 1970s, prompting a modernisation of the Kowloon-Canton Railway.
-The original Kowloon station terminus at Tsim Sha Tsui was too small and had no room for expansion, so a new terminus site was chosen in Hung Hom, then known as Kowloon station.
-The new Kowloon station replaced the old one in 1975.
+The original Kowloon station terminus at Tsim Sha Tsui was too small and had no room for expansion, so a new terminus site was chosen in Hung Hom.
+Hung Hom station replaced the old one and the old Hung Hom station in 1975.
 Today, a clock tower is the only structure left from the old terminus, and is a landmark near the Cultural Centre, Space Museum and the Star Ferry pier.
-Six pillars were relocated to the Urban Council Centenary Garden in Tsim Sha Tsui East.
+Six pillars dismantled from the original station building were relocated to the Urban Council Centenary Garden in Tsim Sha Tsui East.
 A big bell is stored at Ho Tung Lau.
 The original Hung Hom station at Chatham Road South was also demolished.